ajavamind/Processing-Sketch-Chatbot/README.md

 ### OpenAI Key
 OPENAI_TOKEN is your paid OpenAI API account token stored in the environment variables for Windows 10/11.
-Define your OpenAI API Key with name "OPENAI_TOKEN" in the Windows environment settings.
+Define your OpenAI API Key with name "OPENAI_TOKEN" in the Windows environment settings (search for environment).
+Restart the SDK after adding your environment variable.

 ### SDK Modes
 Code can be run in the SDK for the following modes: Java, P5.js, and Python.